Tafazzin: History

-The protein was discovered in 1996 by Italian scientists Silvia Bione et al..
-Owing to the complex procedure required for the identification of tafazzin, the protein was named after Tafazzi, an Italian comedy character who enthusiastically beats his groin with a plastic bottle.
+The protein was discovered in 1996 by Italian scientists Silvia Bione et al., after long and intensive work.
+Owing to the complex procedure required for the identification of tafazzin, the protein was named after Tafazzi, an Italian comedy character played by Giacomo Poretti who enthusiastically beats his groin with a plastic bottle, this as a symbol of masochism for the strenuous will to find it by the group of researchers.